All Episodes

 We don't even need the NSA.

-You're telling us everything there is to know about you, and then some.
+You're telling us everything there is to know about you and then some.

 You care more about us knowing who you are than the NSA cares about finding out about you.

-Look at look at Meet the Press.
+Look at Meet the Press.

 Look at Meet the Press used to be the only Sunday morning show.

-The uh when David Brinkley left ABC's this week, I mean Russard owned it, CBS did their show.
+When David Brinkley left ABC's this week, I mean, Russert owned it.

-Now those shows are done without any regard for ratings, really, because they've got their Senate uh roster of advertisers going to sponsor them no matter what, because of the serious nature of the shows, the newsmaker, newsmaking aspects.
+They're going to sponsor them no matter what, because of the serious nature of the shows, the newsmaker, newsmaking aspects.

-Because if, for example, if you're Lauren Michaels, if the media loves Fallon, who cares who's watching?
+Because if, for example, if you're Lauren Michaels, if the media loves Fallon, who cares who's watching, if the media loves him, that means you love Lauren Michaels because Lauren Michaels picked the guy.

-It means Lauren Michael's a brilliant guy.
+It means Lauren Michaels' a brilliant guy, regardless what the numbers are.

 As long as they've got enough advertisers, it'll still pay the freight based on whatever.

-But with Leno, he had the numbers, it didn't matter.
+But with Leno, he had the numbers.

 And I'll guarantee you that it was a combination of two things.